Year Group Curriculum Pages

 - Arrangements for children who need additional support including considering introducing group ‘Theraplay’, Restarting Elsa sessions when appropriate, re-introducing Rainbows group sessions.

 - In order to keep a sense of community for children when we will not be able to gather initially as a school we will continue to create video assemblies for Monday & Wednesday that will be published on the Virtual School and can be watched in class.
 All staff are welcome to offer to record one of these if they wish - or SLT/ RE team are also happy to produce them.
-One class per week will be invited to Friday Assembly, which will be live streamed in class.
+Friday Assembly will be live streamed to all classes.

 - Guidance is that both staff & children who are currently shielding or living with someone who is shielding can return to school.
 Return to work conversations should be offered to all staff to allow them to voice any concerns and have these addressed.
 SLT will contact parents of shielding children to have these conversations before returning.